ch-shin/ch-shin.github.io/index.md

 - Researcher, Defense Information Planning Division
 - Topics: Informatization Policy, Artificial Intelligence
 - KIDA is a government-funded organization that performs research on all aspects of Korean defense policy.
 As my personal project in KIDA, I researched the medical application of AI at the policy level.
 It provided me a chance to ponder on the values of AI research and what it means for a specific technology to change the world from a macro perspective.

-### About me
-I enjoy reading books and collecting quotes.
-The most recent quote I have been impressed by is *“The problems are solved, not by giving new information, but by arranging what we have known since long.”* - Ludwig Wittgenstein, Philosophical Investigations